 The palace is built in mish-mash style with some Tudor influences complete with manicured gardens.
 The Bangalore palace, we learnt, was built by the Wodeyar Hindu dynasty that ruled the Kingdom of Mysore from 1399 to 1947.
 Now, I hear that Mysore palace is a sight to behold but the Banguluru edition is definitely a nice spot to spend a few hours.

 Home to many interesting artifacts, beautiful paintings and a truly maximalist approach to design, it was a walk back in time to a bygone era of hunting kings and maidens fair.
 As proof of their hunting spoils, an elephant head in all its formaldehyde glory greets you at the entrance of the palace.
-Stools made of elephant feet, vases made of elephant trunks, and trophies of elephant hunting are also at display!
+Stools made of elephant feet, vases made of elephant trunks, and trophies of elephant hunting are also on display!

 The interior of the palace is decorated with floral motifs, cornices, wood carvings as well as stained glass.
 A staircase leads to the elaborate Durbar hall on the first floor.
 This grand space functioned as an assembly hall for the king.
 The hall is beautified with Gothic-style stained-glass windows, with profuse bursts of yellow on the walls and chairs!